-While Volefossen was the most prominent of the named waterfalls in the Oldedalen Valley, Julie and I saw countless more of them tumbling down both sides of the valley during our drive.
+While Volefossen was the most prominent of the named waterfalls in the Oldedalen Valley, Julie and I saw countless more tumbling down both sides of the valley walls.

 Some looked very significant and may have names.
 Others seemed like run-of-the-mill temporary snowmelt types which would be significant in most places except here in waterfall-rich Norway.

 From what I was able to tell on the Norgeskart map, the officially named waterfalls were Hundefossen, Melkevollfossen, and Volefossen (there could be others I’ve missed).

 Beyond the headwaters of Oldevatnet near the head of Oldedalen Valley was Rustifossen, which I used to think was the labeled Melkevollfossen even though it was not fed by the Melkevollbreen Glacier.

 Instead, this waterfall was on a seemingly unnamed watercourse fed by a highland tarn or lake left behind by the receding glacier Flatebreen.